oracle/accelerated-data-science/docs/source/user_guide/model_registration/frameworks/embeddingonnxmodel.rst

 Overview
 ========

 The ``ads.model.framework.embedding_onnx_model.EmbeddingONNXModel`` class in ADS is designed to rapidly get an Embedding ONNX Model into production.
-The ``.prepare()`` method creates the model artifacts that are needed without configuring it or writing code.
-However, you can customize the required ``score.py`` file.
+The ``.prepare()`` method creates the model artifacts that are needed without configuring it or writing code. ``EmbeddingONNXModel`` supports `OpenAI spec <https://github.com/huggingface/text-embeddings-inference/blob/main/docs/openapi.json>`_ for embeddings endpoint.

 .. include:: ../_template/overview.rst